Text messages flew furiously as the bribe was delivered. The defendants in the Feeding Our Future trial knew what was at stake.

 "100 [thousand] for our freedom is nothing bro," Abdiaziz Farah sent to his co-defendant Mukhtar Shariff, "worth trying everything bro."

-The attempted bribery was in response to the sprawling FBI investigation into the Minnesota nonprofit that alleged more than $250 million in federal reimbursements were stolen and spent on luxury homes, cars and other lavish expenses in what was one of the largest pandemic-era fraud cases in the United States.
+The attempted bribery was in response to the sprawling FBI investigation into the Minnesota nonprofit that alleged more than $250 million in federal reimbursements was stolen and spent on luxury homes, cars and other lavish expenses in what was one of the largest pandemic-era fraud cases in the United States.

 The United States Attorney's Office detailed dozens of messages between several co-defendants on Monday as it filed a motion to supplement the presentence investigation report for Shariff.
 Shariff was convicted for his role in the fraud scandal, but has not been charged with bribing the juror.